 - developing methodology and resources

-- developing partnerships for improved impact.
+- developing partnerships for improved impact

 Our population and systems medicine strategy

-- support excellence in discovery science that crosses barriers and silos, including interdisciplinary integrated systems research, and data-driven approaches
+- support excellence in discovery science that crosses barriers and silos, including interdisciplinary integrated systems research, and data-driven approaches to identify mechanisms of disease and targets for intervention

 Science areas